Deen Dayal Upadhyaya Gram Jyoti Yojana

 Deen Dayal Upadhyaya Gram Jyoti Yojana is a Government of India scheme designed to provide continuous electricity supply to rural India.
 The government plans to invest ₹756 billion for rural electrification under this scheme.
 The scheme replaced the existing Rajiv Gandhi Grameen Vidyutikaran Yojana.

 The scheme will enable to initiate much awaited reforms in the rural areas.
-It focuses on feeder separation (rural households & agricultural) and strengthening of sub-transmission & distribution infrastructure including metering at all levels in rural areas.
+It focuses on feeder separation (rural households and agricultural) and strengthening of sub-transmission and distribution infrastructure including metering at all levels in rural areas.
 This will help in providing round the clock power to rural households and adequate power to agricultural consumers.
 The earlier scheme for rural electrification viz.
 Rajiv Gandhi Grameen Vidyutikaran Yojana has been subsumed in the new scheme as its rural electrification component.